 In 2015, Michael received his B.S. in landscape architecture with a concentration in ecological design from Rutgers University.
 While at Rutgers, Mike interned with the Central Park Conservancy as a project manager and spent two seasons with Maplewood Township in New Jersey as a horticultural specialist.
 Before returning to Rutgers, he worked as a material planner in corporate aviation for Dassault Falcon Jet.
 Earlier in life, he was the trail maintainer for Greenbrook Nature Sanctuary along the Palisades where a desire to protect our native environment was fostered.
 More recently, he was a crew member of the 2016 Invasive Strike Force Crew.
 Michael has a passion for the environment and looks forward to seeing you out volunteering with the crew.

 Lindsay is originally from a small town in Southeast Texas, and moved to the northeast to pursue acting before making a drastic career change.
 She's currently majoring in Fisheries and Wildlife Sciences with a focus in aquatic ecosystem management and fisheries biology through Oregon State University's distance learning program.
 She initially came across the Lower Hudson PRISM in 2016 as a volunteer invasive plant surveyor for the New York-New Jersey Trail Conference's terrestrial Invasives Strike Force which helped her gain experience in the field.
 A year later, she approached Dr. Linda Rohleder for an internship and was offered a job as the Program Assistant for the PRISM.
 In her time with the PRISM, Lindsay found a greater interest in aquatic invasive species and began working with Samantha Epstein at Clearwater to learn more about the AIS program.
-She began working as the Assistant Invasive Species Program Manager alongside Samantha Epstein in January and will be participating in the AmeriCorps program this summer as the Lead Watercraft Inspection Steward.
+She began working as the Assistant Invasive Species Program Manager alongside Samantha Epstein in January and recently spent the summer as the Lead Watercraft Inspection Steward before transitioning into the Aquatice Coordinator position.
 Lindsay also enjoys watercolor painting, watching nature documentaries, backyard birding, and obsessively reading scientific journals.